How to Remove Plaque from Dentures Instantly: A Simple Guide

 2. Soak Your Dentures in a Cleaning Solution

-Soaking dentures in a cleaning solution is a fast and easy way to break down plaque and stains.
+Soaking dentures in a cleaning solution is a fast and easy way to break down plaque and denture stains.

 How to Do It: